Pasxsenger/LeetCode-Notes/Two Pointers.md

 ## [141.
 Linked List Cycle (Easy)](https://leetcode.com/problems/linked-list-cycle/)

 I had no clue how to use two pointers in this problem.
 So I tried to record the pointer in each step instead of using two pointers.
-Then used the find() to find out if this address had been visited.
+Then used `find()` to find out if this address had been visited.

 ### Solution 1 (✅)